kineticstoolkit/kineticstoolkit_doc/src/dev_rules.md

 We remind that Kinetics Toolkit aims to provide tools for the user to achieve their needs in biomechanical research.
 Often, the best way to control our data is by learning how to do it instead of using a function performs it for us.
 In that view, any new feature should start with a discussion on a [feature request issue](https://github.com/felixchenier/kineticstoolkit/issues).

-- If a new tutorial is needed, then please contribute to the [kineticstoolkit_doc](https://github.com/felixchenier/kineticstoolkit_doc) repository, that version this website's code.
+- If a new tutorial is needed, then please contribute to the [kineticstoolkit_doc](https://github.com/felixchenier/kineticstoolkit_doc) repository, that versions this website's code.
 - If a new function or module is needed, then continue with this guide.

 ## Rule 3: Life cycle of a function, from development to deprecation